Changelog

 • Implemented using the multiprocessing module, which is now a hard dependency.

-• We’ve vectorized many of the core computations performed by pixy using numpy, resulting in significant performance gains.
+• Many of the core computations have been vectorized with NumPy, resulting in significant performance gains.

-• The memory usage of pixy is now vastly lower, more intelligently handled, and configurable by the user (via the –chunk_size argument).
+• Memory usage is now much lower, more intelligently handled, and configurable by the user via the --chunk_size argument.

 • Large windows (e.g. whole chromosomes) are dynamically split into chunks and reassembled after summarization.

-• Small windows are assigned to larger chunks to prevent I/O bottlenecks associated with frequently re-reading the source VCF.
+• Small windows are grouped into larger chunks to prevent I/O bottlenecks associated with frequently re-reading the source VCF.

 New features

-• Support for BED files specifying windows over which to calculate pi/dxy/fst.
-These windows can be heterogenous in size.
+• Support for BED files specifying windows over which to calculate π / dxy / FST.
+These windows can be heterogeneous in size, enabling precise matching of pixy output with the output of other programs.

-• Support for a tab-separate ‘sites file’ specifying sites (CHROM, POS) where summary statistics should be exclusively calculated
+• Support for a tab-separated 'sites file' specifying sites (CHROM, POS) where summary statistics should be exclusively calculated.
+This also enables, for example, estimates of π using only 4-fold degenerate sites or for a particular class of genes.

-• Basic support for site-level statistics (1bp scale, but note that these are much slower to calculate compared to windowed statistcs)
+• Basic support for site-level statistics (1 bp scale, though much slower than windowed statistics).

 Removed features

-• Other than requiring all variants to be biallelic SNPs, pixy no longer performs any filtration of any kind.
+• Other than requiring all variants to be biallelic SNPs, pixy no longer performs filtration of any kind.
 We decided that filtration was outside the scope of the functionality we wanted pixy to have.
-Further, there are many excellent existing tools that perform filtration already and we felt we were “reinventing the wheel”.
-Further, pre-filtering creates a filtered VCF that can be used for other analyses, which users likely will want to do.
-We now strongly reccomend that users pre-filter their invariant sites VCFs using VCFtools and/or BCFtools.
+There are already many excellent tools that perform filtration, and pre-filtering creates a filtered VCF that can be used for other analyses.
+We now strongly recommend that users pre-filter their invariant sites VCFs using VCFtools and/or BCFtools.
 We provide an example shell script with this functionality (retaining invariant sites as required) as a template for users to edit for their needs.

 Minor updates